-Atlanta, Georgia based drummer and studio musician Brian Hudson has been a first call drummer for both live and studio sessions for various artists for the past decade.
+Atlanta, Georgia based drummer and studio musician Brian Hudson has played a diverse mix of music both live and in the studio for various artists for the past decade.
 He has performed hundreds of shows before tens of thousands of people covering a variety of genres including pop/rock, roots rock, jazz, contemporary jazz, singer/songwriter, blues, CCM, country, R&B, and funk.

-After many years of planning, Hudson released his debut jazz/fusion album, NEXT LEVEL, was released August 18, 2017 worldwide.
+After many years of planning, Hudson released his debut jazz/fusion album, NEXT LEVEL, on August 18, 2017 worldwide.
 The album contains 8 original songs composed by Hudson and jazz/fusion musician, composer and producer Randy Hoexter.
 The songs blend jazz, jazz/fusion, funk, and Latin with a contemporary jazz underpinning and feature Randy Hoexter (Randy Hoexter Group) on keyboards and piano, Adam Nitti (Dave Weckl Band/Kenny Loggins/Carrie Underwood) on bass, Sam Skelton (Quincy Jones/Brian Bromberg) on saxophones, Melvin Jones (The Jacksons/Quincy Jones) on trumpet, Joe Reda (Larry Carlton/Earl Klugh) on bass and Trey Wright (Trey Wright Trio/Squat) on guitars.
 Already, NEXT LEVEL, has gained attention from radio stations and listeners from all over the world including in the U.S., Canada, France, Italy, Germany, Japan, Netherlands, Portugal, Philippines, Spain, and the United Kingdom.
-The album hit several charts including #7 on the NACC Top 30 Jazz Chart and peaking at #5 on the Roots Music Report Jazz Chart.
+The album hit several charts including #7 on the NACC Top 30 Jazz Chart and peaking at #3 on the Roots Music Report Jazz Chart.